krushilnaik/ascii_generator/README.md

 python manage.py seed
 ```

-You can also replace `management/commands/alphabet.txt` with your own alphabet, provided it's in a similar format to the provided one, i.e. a "header" line followed by the ASCII representation
+You can also replace `management/commands/alphabet.txt` with your own, as long it's in a similar format to the provided one (or you're a power-player and rewrite the seeding logic in `management/commands/seed.py`), i.e. a "header" line followed by the ASCII representation

 ```
 63 '?'